aliyun/aliyun-log-cli/README.md

 **Parameter Validation**

 - Mandatory check: if one mandatory parameter is missed, it will report error with usage info.
-- Format of parameter's value will be validated. e.g. 例如int, bool, string list, special data structure.
+- Format of parameter's value will be validated. e.g. int, bool, string list, special data structure.
 - for boolean, it support:
   - true (case insensitive), T, 1
   - false (case insensitive), F, 0